BU-KABlab/PANDA-BEAR/documentation/Developer-Guide.md

 As a developer, you might want to explore:

+- [Code Architecture](Code-Architecture.md) for detailed system architecture information
-- [API Reference](API-Reference.md) for detailed information on the PANDA-SDL APIs
+- [API Reference](API-Reference.md) for complete API documentation
+- [Contributing](Contributing.md) for contribution guidelines and best practices
-- [Physical Build Guide](Build-Guide.md) to understand the physical system design
+- [Build Guide](Build-Guide.md) to understand the physical system design